Allergy Guardian Encasings: Care Instructions

 - Tumble Dry on Low or Permanent Press Setting

 - Store Encasing with Zipper Open and Out of the Reach of Children

 Additional Care Instructions for Bed Bug Protection:

 The best way to protect your mattress and bedding from bed bug infestation is to take the preventative step of encasing bedding before any threat of bed bugs occurs in your home.
-If an encasing has been tested and proven to be bed bug certified, it can contain bed bugs within the encasing if they infest your bed.
+Bed bugs can be contained to inside your encasing as long as the encasement has been tested and proven to be bed bug certified.
 If you have an existing bed bug problem, do not remove the encasing for at least 18 months.
-Bed bugs are able to lie dormant for up to 18 months, and they will again be a problem and feed off of you if the encasing is removed too early.
-Bed bugs can infest other areas of your home, and removing them will likely require additional measures and/or treatments from professional service companies.
+Bed bugs are able to lie dormant for up to 18 months.
+If encasings are removed too early, they could become a problem once again.
+Bed bugs feed off humans and can infest other areas of your home.
+Removing them completely will likely require additional measures and/or treatments from professional service companies.